osmphp/framework/doc/installation/01-windows-vagrant-nginx-phpstorm-sftp-sync-self-signed-ssl.md

 ## Installing and Configuring Prerequisites ##

-Prepare your local computer and the virtual machine before the first Dubysa installation:
+Prepare your local computer and the virtual machine before the first Osm installation:

 1. **TODO**